 On a lightly floured surface, pat the dough into a 7-8 inch circle (about 1 inch thick) and cut into 8 wedges.
 Tip: you can shape the sourdough scones in a pie/cake pan lined with parchment paper.*Sourdough pumpkin scones can be shaped into 6 thicker wedges if desired.

-Place each wedge on the baking sheet and place it into the refrigerator for at least 1 hour.
+Place each wedge on the baking sheet and place it into the freezer for at least 30 minutes to 1 hour.
 Sourdough pumpkin scones can be refrigerated overnight and baked in the AM if desired.

 Brush and bake & make the maple glaze